 - How do these responses change across the life span?

-We are studying connectionist modeling's ability to predict trait impressions of faces, based on an artificial neural network's tendency to confuse those faces with others that actually do have the traits.
+Research also has investigated the ability of connectionist modeling to predict trait impressions of faces, based on an artificial neural network's tendency to confuse those faces with others that actually do have the traits.

-We are using fMRI to identify the brain mechanisms involved in perceiving traits in faces, in collaboration with Nouchine Hadjikhani, MD, PhD.
+Research has further used fMRI to identify brain mechanisms involved in perceiving traits in faces.